-These are deposits which are immediately convertible into currency or which are transferable by cheque, banker's order etc., without any kind of significant restriction or penalty.
+These are deposits which are immediately convertible into currency or which are transferable by cheque, banker's order, etc., without any kind of significant restriction or penalty.
 This category comprises:

-- 1. Sterling deposits with UK MFIs (F.221); - 2.
-Foreign currency deposits with UK MFIs (F222); - 3.
-Deposits with other (ie rest of the world) monetary financial institutions;
+- sterling deposits with UK MFIs (F.221) - foreign currency deposits with UK MFIs (F222) - deposits with other (i.e. rest of the world) monetary financial institutions